WPLG: News operation

 In addition to local newscasts, WPLG produces the hour-long political discussion program This Week in South Florida, which debuted in 1990 and airs Sundays at 11:30 a.m.
 From the show's inception until his retirement on December 18, 2022, the program was hosted by senior political reporter Michael Putney.
 Glenna Milberg, who has co-moderated the show since 2014, became the sole leader of the program upon Putney's retirement.

 In 1979, WPLG deployed the first helicopter in the Miami market used for newsgathering, known as "Sky 10".
 The station became well known from 1976 to 1982 for its popular anchor team of Glenn Rinker, Ann Bishop, sports anchor Chuck Dowdle and meteorologist Walter Cronise.
 In 1982, the station adopted the Eyewitness News format for its newscasts, which was used until its news branding was changed to the generic Channel 10 News in 2001; that year, Rinker left for another position in Orlando and was replaced as evening co-anchor by Mike Schneider.
 Schneider and Bishop remained paired as the station's lead anchor team until 1986, when Schneider left to become the 5:30 and 11 p.m. co-anchor at CBS flagship station WCBS-TV in New York City and was replaced by general assignment reporter Dwight Lauderdale (who had been working at WPLG since 1976); Lauderdale's appointment as anchor made him the first African-American to anchor a nightly newscast in the South Florida market, and he remained the station's primary evening co-anchor until his retirement in 2008.

+Bryan Norcross, who worked at WPLG in the early 1980s before moving to rival station WTVJ, became nationally known as the meteorologist who guided South Florida residents through Hurricane Andrew in 1992, delivering 23 consecutive hours of live on-air coverage during the Category 5 storm.
+In recognition of his work during Hurricane Andrew, Norcross received Bryan Norcross Day designations in Miami, Miami Beach, and Fort Lauderdale.
+He later returned to WPLG in 2018 as Hurricane Specialist, a role he held until 2022.